tytydraco/yessleep/out/The_Doll_House.md

 Genji's eyes widened, "Rumors?
 How is it a rumor when we have all heard it.
 Still scrawling around at night.
 Waking me up.
 Disturbing my sleep.
 Giving no decency or regards to the tired.
 Bahh."

-The woman clicked her tongue again, "Just let them do their investigation.
+The woman clicked her tongue again, "Just let them do their jobs.
 Do not put ideas into their heads."

 "Ma'am, if you don't mind.
 I would quite like to hear about what happened," Date said.
 Turning to Genji, "It could prove invaluable."